jethror1/papers/journal.md

 # Title

-New Measurements of BBOA over West Yorkshire
+New New Measurements of BBOA over West Yorkshire

 # Authors
 Jethro Rainford